WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Suggestions for your Application

 We suggest that you write a 1 page cover letter introducing yourself.
 We also have [material on how to write a good cover letter and what to look for when you are writing a resume](https://doi.org/10.6084/m9.figshare.21057535.v2).

-### How to Apply

-Due to the volume of students now applying to this internship, as of Semester 2, 2023, to be eligible you must [fill out the RCP Student Internship Enrollment form](https://redcap.wehi.edu.au/surveys/?s=AMYXK9FFHXR9LE9T).

-This is because we now need to streamline our applications and ensure no students are missed in the application process.
-To do this we need to move from a a manual process to this more automated process.
-We appreciate that there may be some confusion but any applicants will be redirected to this form as it takes precedence over any other application method.

 ### Key Questions you should ask yourself